Table of Contents

 Staff members in Sponsored Projects Administration will also schedule training for the principal investigator and other individuals working on the project.

 Before a study involving human fetal tissue transplantation research ineligible for federal/state funding may proceed, the principal investigator, other project staff, and departmental financial staff must obtain the appropriate training regarding financial management of costs related to research ineligible for federal funding.
 Sponsored Projects Administration will conduct an education session tailored to the particular needs of the project.
 This training will be based on the curriculum developed for personnel working on embryonic research ineligible for federal/state funding, but the training will be tailored more specifically to the requirements of human fetal tissue transplantation research.
-See Administrative Procedure: Preparing to Conduct Research Involving Human Embryos or Embryonic Stem Cell Lines Ineligible for Federal/State Funding and Appendix A: Workshop on Using Human Embryos/Embryonic Stem Cells.
+See Administrative Procedure: Preparing to Conduct Research Involving Human Embryos or Embryonic Stem Cell Lines Ineligible for Federal/State Funding.

 The University will administer projects involving human fetal tissue transplantation research ineligible for federal/state funding in the same manner and through the same oversight mechanisms that are used for human embryonic research ineligible for federal/state funding.
 See Administrative Procedure: Project Administration for Human Embryonic Research Ineligible for Federal/State Funding.
 However, no material transfer agreement is required where human fetal tissue obtained from single spontaneous abortion or stillbirth is transferred to the University for possible transplantation into a designated recipient.